ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Security controls provided by the CloudSystem

-* Autorun is disabled for removable media via Microsoft Endpoint Manager -  Intune (Intune) policies.
+* Autorun is disabled for removable media via Microsoft Endpoint Manager policies.
-* Only authorised devices that are permitted in Intune policies can be connected to Cloud-Only endpoints.
+* Only authorised devices that are permitted in Intune policies can be connected to CloudSystem endpoints.
 Unauthorised devices will not be mounted to the operating system.
 * External connections relying on Direct Memory Access (DMA) will be disabled via Intune policies
 * Removable media is encrypted via BitLocker using AES-256.